-Make the most of your time in Tangier with a day trip to the stunning Blue City of Chefchaouen.
-Wander through its vibrant, blue-painted streets, discover hidden corners, shop for local crafts, and capture Instagram-worthy moments around every turn.
+Make the most of your limited time in port with a well-organized day trip to Chefchaouen, Morocco’s famous Blue City.
+Stroll through its blue-painted streets, discover hidden corners, browse local crafts, and enjoy plenty of photo opportunities in a relaxed, well-paced visit.

-Total Driving Time: 5 hours (round trip from Tangier Port)
+Total driving time: approximately 5 hours round trip from Tangier Port

 Pickup included